 - Two major indoor sports centres, indoor tennis, full size grass and artificial pitches, athletics facilities and a dry ski slope.

 - University sporting clubs cater for everything from sailing to Gaelic football, and teams compete at inter-university BUSA events.

 - The award-winning Sir Tom Cowie riverside campus was voted one of the top five campuses in the UK and has recently invested in a new Gateway one-stop-shop for easy access to student support.

 - City Campus investment has included the £12-m CitySpace sports and social space, a multi-million pound refurbishment of the Murray Library, and the Gateway.

 - The new £7.5-m Sciences Complex opened in December 2011, with a new public square. the Quad, opened in February 2011.
-September 2011 also sees the opening of the final phase of a new £12-m student village, located close to City Campus.
+2011 also saw the opening of the final phase of a new £12-m student village, located close to City Campus.

-- 2012 saw £7-m invested in the University's largest on-campus teaching space, Priestman Building, which houses performance and fine arts subjects, and a new centre for photography on City Campus.
-2013 will see further significant investment in teaching space and exhibition space at the National Glass Centre.
+- 2012 saw £7m invested in the University's largest on-campus teaching space, Priestman Building, which houses performance and fine arts subjects, and a new centre for photography on City Campus.
+2013 saw further significant investment in teaching space and exhibition space at the University of Sunderland National Glass Centre.

-- Placements as part of a programme of study are available via the Job Shop on either a paid or voluntary basis.
+- Placements as part of a programme of study are available via individual Faculties, all of which have dedicated Placement Officers.

 - Steve Cram, BSc Sport Studies, 1983.

 Content was accurate at the time of compilation.